 Hybrid securities and notes

-companies, banks and insurers but they are very different from other fixed interest
+and insurers, but they are very different from other fixed interest

 give you 'bond-like' returns.
 Some allow the issuer to exit the

 deal or suspend interest payments when they choose.
 Others may

-convert into ordinary shares, or be written off completely if the issuer
+convert into ordinary shares, or be written off completely, if the

 Hybrid securities may not be suitable for you if you need steady